pdudenas/pyRSoXS/README.md

 # pyRSoXS
-Python implementation of a Resonant Soft X-ray Scattering Simulator
+Python implementation of a Resonant Soft X-ray Scattering Simulator with support for full biaxial dielectric tensors